Jrr1232/portfolio-week-2-/README.md

 ## 🤔 Introduction

 ### WELCOME...
-This is my portfolio page that will show you guys some of my favorite projects I built.
-Please have look !
+This is my portfolio page that will show you guys some of my favorite projects I've built.
+Please have look !.